Pandemic St. Patrick’s Day

 For you to burn”

-The lyrics refer to the 1916 poem by the revered Irish poet, William Butler Yeats entitled “No Second Troy”.
+The lyrics refer to the revered Irish poet, William Butler Yeats (already previously referenced in The Smith’s song lyrics of “Cemetery Gates”and author of the 1916 poem entitled “No Second Troy”).

 The poem tells of the beauty who incited the Trojan War, Helen of Troy but in reality refers to Yeats’ Muse, the woman he unrequitedly loved his entire life, the actress turned Irish nationalist, Maud Gonne.